Phase-contrast microscopy: Related methods

 The success of the phase-contrast microscope has led to a number of subsequent phase-imaging methods.

 In 1952, Georges Nomarski patented what is today known as differential interference contrast (DIC) microscopy.

 It enhances contrast by creating artificial shadows, as if the object is illuminated from the side.
 But DIC microscopy is unsuitable when the object or its container alter polarization.
 With the growing use of polarizing plastic containers in cell biology, DIC microscopy is increasingly replaced by Hoffman modulation contrast microscopy, invented by Robert Hoffman in 1975.

 Traditional phase-contrast methods enhance contrast optically, blending brightness and phase information in a single image.
 Since the introduction of the digital camera in the mid-1990s, several new digital phase-imaging methods have been developed, collectively known as quantitative phase-contrast microscopy.
 These methods digitally create two separate images, an ordinary bright-field image and a so-called phase-shift image.
 In each image point, the phase-shift image displays the quantified phase shift induced by the object, which is proportional to the optical thickness of the object.
+In this way measurement of the associated optical field can remedy the halo artifacts associated with conventional phase contrast by solving an optical inverse problem to computationally reconstruct the scattering potential of the object.